Restoration, Waterproofing & Dry Rot Repair in San Francisco — RS Professional Painting

 What it typically costs

 Restoration scope varies widely.
-Most full-restoration projects run $15,000–$75,000+ depending on damage extent and finish level.
+Most full-restoration projects run $15,000–$75,000+ depending on damage extent, waterproofing scope, and finish level.

 FAQ

 Yes.
-We work with local millworkers who can match historic and custom profiles.
+We work with local millworkers who can match historic and custom profiles for any restoration.

 Most projects run 3–8 weeks depending on scope.
-Larger restorations (water damage + rot + plaster + repaint across multiple rooms) can run 8–14 weeks.
+Larger restorations (water damage + dry rot + waterproofing + repaint across a whole building) can run 8–14 weeks.

 Free on-site estimate within a week.
 Fixed written quote within 2 business days.